 SHOW GRANTSstatement to check whether your modifications have the desired effect.
 When you are satisfied with your changes, execute mysqladmin flush-privileges to tell the mysqld server to reload the privileges.
 This enables you to begin using the new grant table contents without stopping and restarting the server.

 If everything else fails, start the mysqld server with a debugging option (for example,

-If you have any other problems with the MySQL grant tables and feel you must post the problem to the mailing list, always provide a dump of the MySQL grant tables.
+If you have any other problems with the MySQL grant tables and ask on the MySQL Community Slack, always provide a dump of the MySQL grant tables.
 You can dump the tables with the mysqldump mysql command.
-To file a bug report, see the instructions at Section 1.7, “How to Report Bugs or Problems”.
+To file a bug report, see the instructions at Section 1.5, “How to Report Bugs or Problems”.
 In some cases, you may need to restart mysqld with

 --skip-grant-tablesto run mysqldump.